 Nearby, another Library volunteer, David Brooks, prayed with visitors from Wilmington, North Carolina—where Florence made landfall early Friday morning—and other evacuees joined in.
 He encouraged them all that God is still working in the midst of this.
 “I prayed that the Lord would minister to them through their time here, that they would go back refreshed and strengthened,” David said.
 “There were hugs and tears, too.”

-Library volunteers were able to share the Gospel and offer a fresh hope to many new visitors through this disaster, which became a tropical storm on Friday evening.
+Library volunteers were able to share and offer a fresh hope to many new visitors through this disaster, which became a tropical storm on Friday evening.

 “Just to step in here.
 It’s a sigh of relief.
 You can forget your troubles,” Carlos said.